snagles/docker-registry-manager/README.md

 ## Quickstart
  The below steps assume you have a docker registry currently running (with delete mode enabled (https://docs.docker.com/registry/configuration/).

- Note: If using basic authentication add the registry via command line in the format: `--registries http://testuser:testpassword@localhost:5000`.
+ Note: If using basic authentication add the registry in the config file and give the location via the environment variable DOCKER_REGISTRIES_CONFIG or cli via -registries-config.
 Adding from the interface is not currently supported since the username and password would be sent in cleartext.
 TLS is a WIP.

 To skip tls verification use the --skip-tls command line flag or check the box in the interface.